ICB-DCM/cOmicsArt/docs/interface-details/10-ml-classification.md

 - **Unsupervised**: Discovers natural groupings without using condition labels
   - Ideal when you want to see if samples naturally group by your experimental conditions
-  - Does not require condition labels for the analysis

 - **Supervised**: Tests separability based on known condition labels
   - Ideal when you want to assess how well conditions can be distinguished